 ARDEN, Albert Henry.
 Longcroft, Staffordshire 5.5.1841 — on sea 7.11.1897.
-British Priest and Missionary in South India, a Dravidian Scholar.
-Son of a clerk, Thomas A., educated at Kepton and Christ College, Cambridge (B.A.
+Rev. British Missionary in South India, a Dravidian Scholar.
+Son of a clerk, Thomas A., and Isabella Cooper, educated at Kepton and Christ College, Cambridge (B.A.
 1861, M.A.
 1863), ordained 1864.
 Missionary in South India 1864–74, then 1874-78 in ecclesiastic offices in England.
 In 1878-80 C.M.S.
 Secretary for Madras, 1882-90 for Huntingfordshire, Bedfordshire and Hartfordshire, 1890-94 for Worcestershire, Herefordshire and South Wales.
 From 1882 to 1890 University Lecturer in Telugu and Tamil at Cambridge University.
 Back to India in 1895-97 at the Church Mission House in Madras.
 Died suddenly in the Red Sea.
+Married Mary Margaret Alexander, one son, one daughter.
+His two grammars remained long time standard works in their field.

-Publications: Progressive Grammar of the Telugu Language.
-340 p.
-Madras 1873, 4th ed.
-475 p.
-Md.
-1955; Progressive Grammar of the Tamil Language.
-190 p.
-Md.
-1891, 4th ed.
-328 p.
-Md.
-1934; A Companion Telugu Reader to Arden’s Progressive Telugu Grammar.
+– A Companion Telugu Reader to Arden’s Progressive Telugu Grammar.
 1-2.
 130 p.
-Md.
-1879, 3rd ed.
+Madras 1879, 3rd ed.
 1924; Tamil Reader.
 Vol. 1.
 A Companion Reader to Arden’s Tamil Progressive Grammar.
 Vol. 2.
 The Panchatantra, with notes and translation.
 Madras 1893.

 Sources: Kirk, A Supplement to Allibone’s critical dictionary of English Literature.
-1891 — in Br.
+1891 in Br.
 Biogr.
 Archives; Alumni Cantabr.